5peedmanual/PoetBot/README.md

 # shitpoems

-random words -> make a sentence with them -> do this 3 times -> shit poem
+random words -> make a sentence with them -> do the last two steps 2 more times -> shit poem